MoMaF/sparql/README.md

 created before running this script.
 After everything seems to be ok, move this graph to <http://momaf-data.utu.fi/wikidata_person> which is the designated name for person data derived from Wikidata.

+## `wikidata_movie.rq`

+Script used for enriching movie data from Wikidata.
+This script places the imported data to a graph named <http://momaf-data.utu.fi/input>
+which should be created before running this script.
+After everything seems to be ok, move this graph to
+<http://momaf-data.utu.fi/wikidata_movie> which is the designated name
+for movie data derived from Wikidata.